MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-troubleshoot-perf-issues-in-configurations.md

 - Is there any query duplication?
 If there is, consider one of the following fixes:

-    - [Use caching](#use-caching) if you think that there are several accesses inside one parent record.
+    - [Use caching](#use-caching) if you think that there are several calls inside one parent record.
-    - [Use a cached, parameterized calculated field](#cached-parameterized) if you think that there are accesses to the same record inside different records.
+    - [Use a cached, parameterized calculated field](#cached-parameterized) if you think that there are calls to the same record inside different records.
-    - [Use a **JOIN** data source](#use-join-datasource) if you have access to a substantial number of different records.
+    - [Use a **JOIN** data source](#use-join-datasource) if you have to read to a substantial number of different records from a database.

 - Does the number of queries and fetched records correspond to the overall amount of data?
 For example, if a document has 10 lines, do the statistics show that the report extracts 10 lines or 1,000 lines?
 If you have a substantial number of fetched records, consider one of the following fixes: